A small daily writing habit can make thoughts easier to notice before the day moves on.

 - Today I feel:

-- The main thing on my mind is:
+- The main thought on my mind is:

-- One thing I can do next is:
+- One next step I can take is:

 Start with five minutes.
 If you keep the habit small, it has a much better chance of becoming something you return to when life feels loud.